-Rwanda is traditionally thought of as the easier gorilla trekking destination because the vegetation is thinner, thus allowing easier viewing and hiking.
-In Uganda the gorillas live in thick rainforests necessitating tougher hiking.
+Rwanda is traditionally thought of as the easier gorilla trekking destination due to the rainforest vegetation being thinner allowing for easier viewing and hiking.
+In Uganda the gorillas live in thick rainforests which can make for a tougher hike.

-Uganda is a more complete safari destination than Rwanda, offering much more than Mountain Gorillas.
-Should you want a fully inclusive safari of one country, Uganda comes out tops.
-If you are looking to only see the mountain gorilla and nothing else, Rwanda is best in our opinion.
+Uganda is more of a “complete” safari destination than Rwanda, offering much more than mountain gorillas.
+Should you want a fully inclusive wildlife safari of one country, Uganda comes out tops.